Dulwich Public Baths

-Dulwich Public Baths (also Dulwich Leisure Centre) is a swimming pool and gym in Dulwich, South London.
+Dulwich Public Baths (also Dulwich Leisure Centre) is a swimming pool and gym operated by Southwark Council in East Dulwich, South London.
 It opened in 1892, and is London's oldest public baths to have remained in continuous operation.
 The baths are listed Grade II on the National Heritage List for England.

 Description

 The original sign of "Dulwich Public Baths" is on the front of the building though there has been significant, if sympathetic, redevelopment inside.
 There are two original entrances on the front separating men and women.
 The entrance is raised using steps up to the main doors to provide a high basement where a laundry was originally in operation.

 The main pool was boarded over in 1982 (now the main gym area) leaving the second pool still in operation.

 History

 The Baths opened to the public on 25 June 1892.
 Dulwich was the first baths of seven baths designed by Spalding & Cross.
 The foundation stone was put in place in September 1891 but due to various delays including changes to drainage plans and a union dispute over the quality of lime being used in the concrete, on analysis found to be up to standard, the opening was not until well into the following year.

 Charges were 6d for a 1st class swim and 2d for 2nd class (class being the choice between the main and second pools) with charges for schools varying between 3d to 1d depending on the agreement with each school.
 The basic swimming charge was to stay at 6d until 1957.

 The Baths were available for hire for various functions including dances, indoor sports and functions.